Global Plastics Innovation Programme

 Background

 Plastic pollution is a growing global crisis, endangering marine life, ecosystems, and human health.
-According to the OECD Global Plastics Outlook Database (2022), in non-OECD Asia, only 9% of plastic waste is recycled, while a staggering 87% is mismanaged or discarded into the environment.
-This unchecked pollution not only harms biodiversity but also accelerates climate change – plastic production relies heavily on fossil fuels and generates significant greenhouse gas emissions.
+According to the OECD Global Plastics Outlook Database (2022), in non-OECD Asia, only 9 percent of plastic waste is recycled, while a staggering 87 percent is mismanaged or discarded into the environment.
+This unchecked pollution not only harms biodiversity but also accelerates climate change – plastics are derived from fossil fuels and emit greenhouse gas emissions not only during their production and manufacturing, but also as they break down in landfills or leak into the environment.

 Each year, more than 100,000 marine animals die from ingesting or being entangled in plastic waste.
 The impact extends to human health as well – research suggests that the average person ingests microplastics equivalent to up to 50 plastic bags per year